 The NW Atlantic is currently experiencing a long-term shift in oceanographic and biological conditions manifested by a decline in dominant phytoplankton and zooplankton species and total zooplankton biomass (Johnson et al. 2017), warming of shelf waters, and increased stratification due to both warming and freshening (Hebert et al. 2016).
 Nonlinear relationships and ecological interactions mean that such changes do not necessarily elicit straightforward responses in fish stocks.
 Nevertheless, statistical modelling provides a means addressing these issues by characterising the behaviour of complex systems under changing conditions without having to specify the details of ecosystem dynamics a priori.

 By undertaking a comparative statistical modelling study of pelagic fish stocks in the NW Atlantic, we sought to identify overarching drivers of key stock metrics – condition, abundance, and recruitment – during this period of environmental change.
-Here, we consider pelagic fish stocks on the Scotian Shelf, in the Gulf of St. Lawrence, and on the Newfoundland Shelf that fill similar ecological niches – including herring, mackerel, silver hake, and capelin – and, consequently, were expected to exhibit similar responses to environmental variability.
+Here, we consider pelagic fish stocks on the Scotian Shelf, in the northern Gulf of St. Lawrence, and on the Newfoundland Shelf that fill similar ecological niches – including herring, mackerel, silver hake, and capelin – and, consequently, were expected to exhibit similar responses to environmental variability.
 Based on previous work, we hypothesized that condition would be dictated by food, abundance determined by water temperature and other physical factors, and recruitment controlled by both thermal conditions and food (Reed et al. 2019).

 Methods